parts of speech final

 Relative Pronouns:

-A pronoun that relates a subordinate clause to the rest of the sentence is called a relative pronoun.
+relates a subordinate clause to the rest of the sentence is called a relative

 Examples: who - (Ali is the boy) who (did the work)